 Any person may appear at a public hearing and submit information or evidence, either individually or as a representative of a person or an organization.
-Each person who appears at a public hearing shall be identified, state their address, and if appearing on behalf of a person or organization, state the name and mailing address of the person or organization being represented.
+Each person who appears at a public hearing shall be asked to identify themselves, and if appearing on behalf of a person or organization, identify the person or organization being represented.